Classical Jiri to Everest Trek- 18 days

 • A Journey of Culture and Spirit—Follow the paths of legendary mountaineers through beautiful natural areas, places with a lot of cultural history, and places with a lot of spiritual depth.

-• Incredible Views of the Himalayas— You can see a beautiful group of peaks, including as Everest, Lhotse, Nuptse, Makalu, Cho Oyu, Ama Dablam, and Thamserku.
+• Incredible Views of the Himalayas You can see a beautiful group of peaks, including Everest, Lhotse, Nuptse, Makalu, Cho Oyu, Ama Dablam, and Thamserku.

-The Classical Jiri route is more than just a hike; it's an opportunity to explore the Khumbu in its most pristine state and follow the same trails as the first people to do so.
-You will remember this story for the rest of your life, and you might even be proud to relate it to your kids and grandkids.
+The Classical Jiri route is a chance to hike the Khumbu's original trails and see the area in its purest form.
+You will always remember this story and be proud to tell it to your kids and grandkids.

 Jiri is a small town in Nepal's Dolakha District that is sometimes termed the "Gateway to Everest."
 It has a lot of history.
 It was Jiri that shaped Nepal's trekking culture even before Lukla Airport was created.
 It was the usual starting point for excursions to the Everest area.